RestartB/titanium/README.md

 ### Supported data

-Currently, the migration script can migrate fireboard and server counter settings / data.
-Leaderboard support is coming soon, and tag support will be implemented when tags are added to the bot.
+Currently, the migration script can migrate fireboard, leaderboard and server counter settings / data.
+Tag support will be implemented when tags are added to the bot.

 ### Migrating data